KILTprotocol/docs/docs/develop/03_workshop/08_verification.md

 - You'll take an `Presentation` object given to you by a <span className="label-role claimer">Claimer</span>;
 - You'll verify that its data is correct;
-- You'll verify that the attestation is valid, i.e. its hash exists on-chain and the attestation has not been revoked.
+- You'll verify that the attestation is valid, i.e., its hash exists on-chain and the attestation has not been revoked.
 - You'll verify that the `Credential` is owned by the <span className="label-role claimer">Claimer</span> sending it

 :::info Credential